haydenmbradley/power-outage-machine-learning/README.md

 | Wisconsin              | 131.74        | 413.40        |
 | Wyoming                | 0.56          | 0.72          |

+Finally, we zoom into each region and see a large degree of variation across each `U.S._STATE`.
+Since these are far more specific than any larger regions, we can safely add this variable into our model, which will likely have a meaningful predictive power.

 ## Framing a Prediction Problem

 For the final prediction, I will be trying to answer the question of 'Can we predict the duration of power outages?'
-This prediction will use various of the collected values in order to predict the output `OUTAGE.DURATION`.
+This prediction will make use of the power outage dataset in order to predict the target variable `OUTAGE.DURATION`.
+Being able to accurately estimate the duration of outages could be incredibly valuable for guiding public expectations and both personal and government resource allocation during severe power outages.
 Since `OUTAGE.DURATION` is in the units of hours, which is a continuous variable, this is a regression problem.
 In order to make this realistic, I will only use variables that contain information that would be readily available shortly after a power outage has occured.
-Variables related to the location (`U.S._STATE`, `NERC.REGION`), the climate (`CLIMATE.REGION`, `CLIMATE.CATEGORY`, `ANOMALY.LEVEL`), the cause (`CAUSE.CATEGORY`), and the number of outages (`CUSTOMERS.AFFECTED`), should all either be identifiable immediately or after a short inspection following the initial outage.
+Variables related to the location (`U.S._STATE`, `NERC.REGION`), the climate (`CLIMATE.REGION`, `CLIMATE.CATEGORY`, `ANOMALY.LEVEL`), the cause (`CAUSE.CATEGORY`), and the number of impacted customers (`CUSTOMERS.AFFECTED`), should all either be identifiable either immediately after or following a short inspection after the initial outage.
 For these reasons, I think all these variables are fair game.
-Finally, since this is a regression task and a situation where outliers (long outages) are important to be predicted properly, I will be using Mean Squared Error to evaluate my model.
-The MSE will penalize these large errors ensuring proper prediction of longer outages.
-I will also use R^2 as a comparison baseline to see how each iteration of the model compares with each other.
+Finally, since this is a regression task and a situation where outliers (long outages) are very important to be predicted properly, I will be using Mean Squared Error to evaluate my model.
+The MSE will penalize larger errors more heavily, ensuring proper prediction of longer outages.
+I will also use R^2 as a normalized performance baseline to easily compare different iterations of the model.

 ## Baseline Model

-For our baseline model, we will use the variables from earlier that seemed to have the most predictive impact and that could be immediately determined once the location of the power outage is given.
-This will give an initial model which we can evaluate then iterate upon.
+For the baseline model, I will use the variables from earlier that seemed to have the most predictive impact and that could be immediately determined once the location of the power outage is given.
+This will give an initial model which I can evaluate then iterate upon.
 For this initial model we will one hot encode all of the categorical variables and standard scale the quantitative (which will not improve the effectiveness of the model but will help us analyze the coefficients).
 In addition, to keep our model quick and simple, we will use a Linear Regression.

  <iframe src="assets/figure7.html"
         width="800"